This week Tuck also joined the growing list of MBA programs that have released application details for 2019-2020 applicants.

 Personal MBA Coach’s Thoughts: There is a lot to fit into this short 300-word essay.
 First, candidates need to clearly articulate their goals, including both short-term and long-term aspirations.
-If you need help thinking through your goals, we have published a blog with our general tips.
 Next, candidates should reflect upon the skills they will need to succeed in this desired career and how SPECIFICALLY Tuck will help them.
 Be sure to do your research into everything Tuck has to offer and discuss what you will take advantage of on campus and how.
 Tuck has a unique program and it is more than just being close-knit.
 As always, avoid vague statements here.

 Question 2: Tuck students recognize how their individuality adds to the fabric of Tuck.
 Tell us who you are.
 (300 words)

 Personal MBA Coach’s Thoughts: This second question is a modified version of the one asked last year.
 With the shortened word count, Tuck is no longer specifically asking candidates how they will contribute on campus.
 However, a strong answer will not completely ignore this discussion.
 For this question, candidates should reflect upon what makes them unique.
 Hobbies, passions, skills and aspirations are all fair game here.
 This essay should also paint a picture of what studying and living with you would be like and at least briefly discuss the role you will play within the class of 2022 and how you will improve life at Tuck.